Clergy and Alcoholics Anonymous

 A.A.
 Pamphlet for Members of the Clergy

 Many members of the clergy are familiar with A.A.
-(Alcoholics Anonymous) as a nonsectarian, nondenominational ally in their efforts to help alcoholics to stop drinking and lead healthy, productive lives.
+(Alcoholics Anonymous) as a nonsectarian, nondenominational ally in their efforts to help alcoholics to stop drinking more than they want to and lead healthy, productive lives.
 They know religious leaders of major faiths have expressed support for the A.A. program; and they are aware that among their own ranks there are those who have found in A.A. the answers to their personal drinking problems.

 The purpose of this pamphlet, which reproduces questions about A.A. that are frequently asked by members of the clergy, is threefold: